 The SORP notes that the reason this area is so important is for stewardship purposes to provide assurance that the charity is operating for the public benefit and that the trustees are acting in the interests of the charity and not for private gain.

 Historically this is an area that charities have struggled to get right — the Charity Commission has opened hundreds of regulatory compliance and inquiry cases into ‘trustee pay, and concerns about trustee or other private benefits or trustee decision making.’

-Here are our top five tips to help you to manage your risks in this challenging area:
+Here are our top tips to help you to manage your risks in this challenging area:

 There is often confusion over what constitutes a ‘related party’, leading to either insufficient or excessive disclosure.
 Related parties include: